nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to list task (UC05)
 2. Emeraldo shows a list of tasks
-3. User requests to edit a task\’s tag
+3. User requests to edit a task's tag
-4. Emeraldo edits the task\’s tag
+4. Emeraldo edits the task's tag
 5. Emeraldo displays the edited task
 <br>  Use case ends.